All Products

 Parameter Description

-INTERVAL(type) The type of the interval.
-Eight time types are supported: YEAR, QUARTER, MONTH, WEEK, DAY, HOUR, MINUTE, and SECOND.
-If you do not specify the type here, the numeric type is selected by default.
+INTERVAL(type) Interval time type.
+Supported values: YEAR, QUARTER, MONTH, WEEK, DAY, HOUR, MINUTE, SECOND.
+If omitted, the numeric type is used

 CREATE TABLE orders(